CodingAvenue/codestop-course-php-oop/content/Namespaces/Namespaces.q.md

 ### Part 4: Practice

-/// type=CR, id=21d3b203-f487-4088-ba3b-d701cd68b664, answer=[tests/Namespaces/21d3b203-f487-4088-ba3b-d701cd68b664], filename=[Constants.php,CircularShape.php,Circle.php,Main.php]
+/// type=CR, id=21d3b203-f487-4088-ba3b-d701cd68b664, answer=[tests/Namespaces/21d3b203-f487-4088-ba3b-d701cd68b664], filename=[Constants.php,CircularShape.php,Circle.php,main.php]

 Given the initial implementations of the classes below, add a statement that defines namespaces and assigns each class to a certain namespace.
 In the `Constants.php` tab, add a statement that defines the `Math` namespace using the `namespace` keyword after the `<?php` opening tag.
 In the `CircularShape.php` tab, add a statement that defines the `Geometry` namespace inside the `Math` namespace at the first line of the PHP file.
 In the `Circle.php` tab, add a statement that defines the `Geometry` namespace inside the `Math` namespace.
 Then, add two statements that import the `Constants` class in the `Math` namespace and the `CircularShape` class in the `Math\Geometry` namespace.
-In the `Main.php` tab, add a statement that imports the `Circle` class in the `Math\Geometry` namespace and aliased as `MyCircle`.
+In the `main.php` tab, add a statement that imports the `Circle` class in the `Math\Geometry` namespace and aliased as `MyCircle`.
 Run the program to view the output.

 ```php
 <?php